m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 Each instance of a reflex server needs to be launched in a detached terminal using [screen](https://www.gnu.org/software/screen/manual/screen.html)

+Open as many reflex sessions as Reflex server instances you intend to open, a 1 CPU and 1GB of RAM server can usually handle 2 Reflex server instances with sv_maxclients 8.

 <br />

 ### Prepare your server launch settings string